-I am a graduate student and research assistant in the College of Engineering and Mathematical Sciences at the University of Vermont, studying computer science, complex systems, and mathematics.
+I am a graduate student in the College of Engineering and Mathematical Sciences at the University of Vermont, studying computer science, complex systems, and mathematics.
 I am currently pursuing a degree in Computer Science, and the Certificate of Graduate Study in Complex Systems (at the Vermont Complex Systems Center).
 My interests include algorithms, graph theory, complex networks, combinatorial theory, and theory of computation -- which is too much for one person!

 With regard to the practice of software development, you will find me a vocal proponent of test-driven development, reading documentation, and being very nosy about library source code.

 When I have a little spare time, I enjoy constructing gadgets with Raspberry Pi and Arduino, and composing a little music!